 Is Sydney safe to travel alone

 Sydney has a low crime rate and ranks as the 4th safest city in the world, according to Go Visa Free.
 Tourists are highly unlikely to fall victim to criminal activities.
 However, you should always exercise vigilance and use caution.
-Avoid walking alone at night on side alleys and neighborhoods that are considered unsafe.
+A

 The Harbour City is safe even for solo female travelers, with Australia earning a rating of 24 on the Bounce Women Travel Safety Index.
-Although safe, people who travel solo should always be alert, drink responsibly, know of common scams, and have emergency numbers on hand in case they need immediate assistance.
+Although safe, people who travel solo should always be alert.

 Safest neighborhoods in Sydney